White-browed tit-spinetail

-The white-browed tit-spinetail (Leptasthenura xenothorax) is an Endangered species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
+The white-browed tit-spinetail (Leptasthenura xenothorax) is a Near Threatened species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
 It is endemic to Peru.

 Taxonomy and systematics

 The white-browed tit-spinetail is monotypic.

 Description

 The white-browed tit-spinetail is 16 to 18 cm long and weighs about 13 g.
 It is a small-bodied, long-tailed furnariid with a short bill.
 The sexes have the same plumage.
 Adults have a white supercilium with a narrow black border above it on an otherwise blackish and whitish streaked face.
 Their crown is bright rufous.
 Their upperparts are dull grayish brown, with narrow black-outlined white streaks that become more prominent on the lower back, then fainter on the rump, and become more obvious but still pale on the uppertail coverts.
 Their wings are dark fuscous with dull rufescent edges on the coverts and a pale tawny patch across the flight feathers.
 Their tail is mostly dark fuscous to black; the feathers have bare shafts on their tips giving a spiny appearance.
 Their throat and upper breast are whitish with coarse black mottling and the rest of their underparts are unmarked pale gray-brown.
 Their iris is brown to blackish gray, their bill black with a pinkish base to the mandible, and their legs and feet black.